TheMoeez/PART-A/README.md

-Assignment 2 Part A of Web Programming
+Assignment 2 of Web Programming